StephenGunn/jovian/README.md

 It's built with SvelteKit and was developed during the beta phases of Svelte 5 as an exercise to learn the new framework.

+## Todo List

+- [ ] Add Projects to the site
+- [ ] Add a simple commenting system using Lucia Auth, Drizzle, and Turso
+- [ ] Add a simple contact form
+- [ ] Add a simple newsletter signup form
+- [ ] Add a simple search feature
+- [ ] Add a simple RSS feed
+- [ ] Add a simple sitemap

 ## Running Locally

 If you clone this project you can attempt to run it locally.
 This may or may not work depending on the state